 Urban Frame Survey

-households in general and the block is bounded by well-defined, clear-cut and natural boundaries to the extent possible.
+households in general and the block is bounded by well-defined, clear-cut and natural / permanent boundaries.
 The blocks are mutually exclusive and exhaustive so that the blocks carved out in any given town add up to the total area of the town.
 The blocks are so formed that they depict permanent landmarks and corner points; they are distinguishable from one another; and, are identifiable over time.
-While town is a big areal entity, UFS block is a small area unit.
-Striking a compromise between the two, the concept of Investigator Unit was evolved in the UFS.
+While town is a big areal entity, UFS block is a small areal unit.
+Striking a compromise between the two, the concept of Investigator Unit has been evolved in the UFS.
 Investigator Unit (IV Unit) is a well-defined and clearly demarcated geographical area consisting of about 20 to 50 blocks.
 IV Unit maps are drawn in standard-sized map sheets.

 During the last UFS Phase (2007-12) a survey of more than 7000 towns including newly declared Census towns involving updation/formation of more than 6 lakhs UFS blocks was undertaken.
 Ladakh region of Jammu & Kashmir state was brought under the coverage of UFS and formation of blocks in Leh and Kargil towns was carried out for the first time in the history of NSSO which would pave way for future surveys in the region.

 The current UFS Phase 2012-17 has been initiated for updation of UFS blocks.
 All the IV units

 and UFS maps of last phase have been electronically stored and linkage of the details of blocks with the maps made.
 UFS maps and records on demand are supplied to Government department free of cost and to the private institution and research scholars as per the laid down procedure.